jieter/django-tables2/README.md

 This example shows one of the simplest cases, but django-tables2 can do a lot more!
 Check out the [documentation](http://django-tables2.readthedocs.org/en/latest/) for more details.

+# running the tests

+With `tox` installed, you can run the test suite by typing `tox`.
+It will take care of installing the correct dependencies.
+During development, you might not want to wait for the tests to run in all environments.
+In that case, use the `-e` argument to specify an environment like this:

+`tox -e py27-1.9` to run the tests in python 2.7 with Django 1.9.

+To generate a html coverage report:

+`PYTHONPATH=~/workspace/django-tables2 py.test -s --cov=django_tables2 --cov-report html`

 # Building the documentation